View Cancer Clinical Trials

 - Synchronous bilateral disease is defined as invasive breast cancer with positive lymph nodes (axillary or intramammary) in at least one breast, diagnosed within 30 days of each other.
 (NOTE: The Oncotype DX® testing should be completed on both tumors and the tumor with the highest recurrence score should be used.)

 - Patients will have undergone axillary staging by sentinel node biopsy or axillary lymph nodes dissection (ALND).
 Patients must have at least one, but no more than three known positive lymph nodes (pN1a, pN1b or pN1c), see Section 4.0 for definitions.
+Patients with micrometastases as the only nodal involvement (pN1mi) are not eligible.
 Patients with positive sentinel node are not required to undergo full axillary lymph node dissection.
 This is at the discretion of the treating physician.
 Axillary node evaluation is to be performed per the standard of care at each institution.
-Patients with micrometastases as the only nodal involvement (pN1mi) are not eligible.

 - Patients must not have inflammatory breast cancer and must not have metastatic disease.
-Patients with a prior diagnosis of DCIS are eligible if they received mastectomy alone (no therapeutic radiation, intraoperative radiation, or endocrine therapy).
-Radiation in the opposite breast is acceptable.
-Partial breast irradiation (including brachytherapy) is not allowed.
+Patients with a prior diagnosis of contralateral DCIS are eligible if they underwent a mastectomy or lumpectomy with whole breast radiation.
+Prior partial breast irradiation including brachytherapy is not allowed.
+Patients with a prior diagnosis of ipsilateral DCIS or invasive breast cancer who received radiation to that breast are not eligible.

 - Patients must have had either breast-conserving surgery with planned radiation therapy or total mastectomy (with or without planned postmastectomy radiation).
-Patients must have clear margins (as per local institutional guidelines).
+Patients must have clear margins from both invasive breast cancer and DCIS (as per local institutional guidelines).
+LCIS at the margins is allowed.

 - Patients must be females ≥ 18 years of age.
 As the Oncotype DX Recurrence Score has not been validated in men with breast cancer, men are not eligible for this study.